kwnna15/kwnna15/README.md

 ## Hi there 👋

-🌱 I'm currently learning backend development (mostly focued on Java)
+🌱 I'm currently learning backend development (mostly focused on Java)

 🔭 I’m currently working on some courses and personal projects to hone my skills